enermaps/enermaps/cm/README.md

 ## Schema.json

-Below is an example of the data schema expected by the CM.
+Below is an example of the data schema expected by the cm.

 ```
 {